If you want the best sound out of your car audio system, you’ll need to choose the suitable amplifier class.

-Because transistors in “D” class amplifiers are either on or off, they run at maximum efficiency close to 90% for the top models, creating very little heat at the same time and the biggest disadvantage of the D amplifiers at the same time.
+Because transistors in “D” class amplifiers are either on or off, they run at high efficiency close to 90% for the top models, creating very little heat at the same time and the most significant disadvantage of the D amplifiers at the same time.

-The D class’s most significant disadvantage is that when transistors switch between “on” and “off” thousands of times per second, they create a lot of noise that has to be somehow eliminated.
+The D class’s most significant disadvantage is that when transistors switch between “on” and “off” thousands of times per second, they create a lot of noise that must be eliminated.

 Otherwise, the noise will be transmitted to the speakers, but I would rather listen to music than the buzzing sounds.

-Another problem with class D amplifiers is their sound distortion that affects especially high-frequency sounds.
+Another problem with modern class D amplifiers is their sound distortion, mainly affecting high-frequency sounds.
 This is the main reason why D class amplifiers are not the best choice when you value clear music more than anything else.

 Which Class Amplifier Should I Choose for My Car?

-Choosing the right amplifier is not straightforward due to the number of their types.
+Choosing the suitable amplifier is not straightforward due to the number of types.

 When searching for the amplifier to power the speakers, the best choice, as I already mentioned, is the A/B amplifier that provides a high sound quality without distortions in high tones, and it does not matter if you will use it for coaxial or system speakers.

-Car speakers usually do not need hundreds of watts per channel, so A/B is the best option if you want to listen to high-quality music.
+Car speakers usually do not need hundreds of watts of RMS per channel, so A/B is the best option if you want to listen to high-quality music.

 For the subwoofer, the situation is a little different.
-Subwoofers need a lot of power, and while an A/B amplifier can still supply this, there is not much of a need for the sound quality in the frequencies produced by the subwoofer.
+Subwoofers need high power output, and while an A/B amplifier can still supply this, there is little need for sound quality in the frequencies produced by the subwoofer.